 Once the air from the lungs reaches under the closed cords, pressure begins to build up and eventually pressure becomes high enough to blow the vocal cords apart and allow a burst of air to pass through.
 The vocal cords return to the closed position afterward due to their elastic nature.
 The cycle begins again and repeats hundreds of times per second in speech, causing a wave-like vibration to occur in the folds.

-These vibrations generate an acoustic signal that is then transmitted to the throat, chest, pharyngeal, and head resonators to produce the voice.
+These vibrations then travel into the throat, chest, pharyngeal, and head cavities/resonators to produce the voice.
 (2)

 Vocal Nodules and other Vocal Issues